Focusing on the Questions

 Individual Christians, as well as whole churches, have already begun expressing their opinions and taking action to correct this issue of inequality and injustice regarding gender equality in the church.
 However, others who are convinced that women are to be in subjection or submission to men, under the control of men, are digging deep trenches to fight a war of no-change from the status quo, totally disregarding new historical and grammatical knowledge that makes far more sense than previously held knowledge.
 They are continuing to hold to traditional ideas based in the views of women that came from the patriarchal society of the time when the letters and gospels were being written and the translation from the original Greek was controlled by men who, whether they could admit it to themselves or not, had an agenda of maintaining their male only control.
 My web site is dedicated to providing information on gender equality and inclusivity, "Gender Justice" as another gender equality site for the Churches of Christ labels the movement, with links to other web sites, and churches that are in support of the Gender Equality and Inclusivity.
 Some of our congregations in the Churches of Christ have taken definite steps to correct this injustice.
 For a directory of Churches of Christ who have become gender inclusive or fully biblical egalitarian, click on Gender Inclussive Churches of Christ.
 Universities such as Abilene Christian and Pepperdine are now exploring gender equality and inclusivity in classes at their annual lectureships.
 There are many Christians who have become privately very supportive of equality and inclusivity who will not publically state their beliefs because of the fear of being publically attacked and labeled as liberal, feminist, heretical, divisive, and so on by the legalistic and patternistic side of our Churches of Christ.
 However, when a congregation of the Lord's church practices a Galations 3:26-28 concept of equality, the legalistic and patternistic thinking that is so common in churches that do practice this gender inequality, is squashed by the love that results from a truly grace centered congregation where everyone has equality to worship and work using whatever gifts and skills that are supplied by God.
 Women who are experiencing this egalitarian inclusivity report a much happier and fulfilling experience in their worship and their private Christian lives.

-Having three daughters, one of whom is a Children's and Family Minister with an Master of Science degree in Christian Ministry from ACU's Graduate School of Biblical Studies, and two precious granddaughters ages eleven and three who still have no real understanding of this issue and the fight that is coming for removing all barriers to women in the church, makes this a very close to my heart issue.
+Having three daughters, one of whom is a Children's and Family Minister with an Master of Science degree in Christian Ministry from ACU's Graduate School of Biblical Studies, and two precious granddaughters ages fourteen and six makes this a very close to my heart issue.
+The fourteen year old granddaughter is starting to understand why we believe it is wrong, if not openly sinful, to restrict women in God's kingdom.
 What I saw happen to my oldest daughter over the last few years as she has tried to pursue her career in Children's and Family Ministry has just reinforced my view that the present practice by our all male leadership of restricting the roles of females in our churches is not Scripturally supportable and just plain wrong, if not sinful.
 My daughter was fortunate and finally found the still fairly rare Church of Christ congregation that actively supports her ministry and appreciates the effort she puts into the ministry, even though they still restrict women in general.
+She has now moved into teaching children ministry at a Christian university and occasionally preaches at the congregation they are members of.
 The discrimination and restrictions on women in the church must be brought to an end if we truly want the church of Jesus Christ to become what he has shown us it should be.
 What I pray for is that our future generations will never have to feel the frustration and limitations that many of our older women, wives, daughters, and even some of our grand daughters feel now, and that our children and grandchildren, male and female together, will someday be able to work and worship in equality before God in the Churches of Christ with each person being able to use the talents God has given them for the growth of the Kingdom of God.
 We have made great strides in the areas of race equality and social status equality in the the churches of Christ, but we are, in 2014, like babies trying to learn to crawl.
 We are pushing up from the floor on all fours and starting to rock forward and backwards trying to learn how to crawl in relations to true gender equality.
 Crawling is the first step to walking because it brings about coordination of the different limbs.
 It is an issue we cannot just jump up and run with.
 We have a few congregations that have started using women.
 It is similar to the crawling stage of a baby.
 They are just the arms and legs supporting the body as it rocks back and forth.
 How long will it take for the other arm and then the legs to move the body to move forward in true spiritual growth in this area is not predictable.
 As it is with a baby when they start to crawl, walking usually comes quickly after they learn to crawl, but crawling takes time as the baby has to gain coordination.
 The walking leads to running and the whole world opens up before the child because of its new found mobility.
 Although my true home to come is in Heaven in a totally equal atmosphere where we all worship our God and Savior with equal status before them, I pray that God will allow me to live on this Earth long enough to see real gains in equality of gender in the Churches of Christ.
 We consider the Church of Christ to be God's kingdom on Earth yet we have a very long ways to go before we realize the equality that will exit in Heaven and on the new Earth after Christ's return.
 Oh, what a wonderful day that will be when that becomes reality!

 There is presently a slowly growing trend towards gender inclusive congregations in the Churches of Christ.
 As these congregations make themselves known, I will add them to my page Gender Inclusive Churches of Christ.
 In my discussions with others on this subject, I have found there are Churches of Christ in the US that have been gender inclusive or Christian egalitarian for a several years but have not made themselves publically known because of the ridicule and blasting they would receive from other segments of the Churches of Christ who cannot accept the idea of women speaking taking an active role in the teaching, worship, and leadership of the congregation.
 If you know of one of these congregations that is not listed, please forward it to me so that I can list it.